-In compliance with the Concept Approval Condition 5.2, a page on the Snowy Hydro Internet site is maintained to provide regular, up-to-date information regarding Colongra Power Station.
-The internet site contains the following information:
+In compliance with the Concept Approval Condition 5.2, a page on the Snowy Hydro external website is maintained to provide regular, up-to-date information regarding Colongra Power Station.
+The external website contains the following information:

-- links to all Colongra approvals, permits and licences - the monitoring programs and environmental management plans required by the Concept Approval or Project Approval, which are contained in this OEMP - details of the results of compliance reviews and audits of Colongra - details of contact points to which community complaints or inquiries may be directed, including a postal address, the complaints telephone number and email address for receiving complaints or inquiries electronically. - Pollution Incident Response Management Plan administered by the NSW EPA
+- links to all Colongra approvals, permits and licences - the monitoring programs and environmental management plans required by the Concept Approval or Project Approval, which are contained in this OEMP - details of the results of compliance reviews and audits of Colongra - details of the contact points to which community complaints or inquiries may be directed, including a postal address, the complaints telephone number and email address for receiving complaints or inquiries electronically; and - Public PIRMP information as required by the POEO Act 197 and Regulation administered by the NSW EPA.